-Parents are often anxious and fear that the child will die or suffer permanent brain damage.
-These needs have to be addressed and the parents should be reassured.
-Upon discharge, the following information and health education should be given to the parents: 10,12,13 how and how much of the antipyretic to administer, etc., should be reinforced.
+Parents are often anxious and fear that the child will die or suffer permanent brain damage.^{7,10} These concerns have to be addressed and the parents should be reassured.^{4,15} Upon discharge, the following information and health education should be given to the parents:^{10,12,13}

-- Most febrile seizures have an excellent prognosis. - · Educating the parents on first-aid when a seizure has occurred, e.g. correct body positioning (i.e. supine position turning the head so as to face sideways while tilted upward), do not attempt to insert anything into the mouth and do not give any drugs or fluids orally. - · Simple techniques, e.g. how to measure temperature,
+- Most febrile seizures have an excellent prognosis. - Educating the parents on first-aid when a seizure has occurred, e.g. correct body positioning (i.e. supine position turning the head so as to face sideways while tilted upward), do not attempt to insert anything into the mouth and do not give any drugs or fluids orally. - Simple techniques, e.g. how to measure temperature, how and how much of the antipyretic to administer, etc., should be reinforced. - Should the child have another seizure, the parents should note the following: - an accurate description of the seizure, including its duration,

-- Should the child have another seizure the parents should note the following: - An accurate description of the seizure, including its duration - Information about the nature of the seizure - The child's body temperature at the time of the seizure - Any other signs and symptoms that may have accompanied the seizure.
+- information about the nature of the seizure, - the child's body temperature at the time of the seizure, and - any other signs and symptoms that may have accompanied the seizure.